Wilson-CK/AI-ML/README.md

 * **[Hypothesis]** Drivers who travel alone or with adult passengers and visit the bar at least once a month have a much higher propensity of accepting a bar coupon than those who travel with kids or rarely visit the bar.

 **Independent investigation: Carryout & Takeaway Coupons**

+* **Problem to solve:** Highlight the differences between customers who did and did not accept the carryout & takeaway coupon

 * I chose the Carryout & Takeaway coupon group for this exercise.